ktchu/STEAM-Garden/Axler-Linear_Algebra_Done_Right-Exercises-1.A.md

   = \beta + \alpha
 \]

-In the above sequence, the definition of addition of complex numbers justifies the second and fourth equalities and the commutativity of addition justifies the third equality.
+In the above sequence of equalities, the definition of addition of complex numbers justifies the second and fourth equalities and the commutativity of addition justifies the third equality.

 -------------------------------------------------------------------------------
 ### 5.